A blissful escape up the Hudson River, locking through Champlain Canal into Lake Champlain, wishing it would never end.

 Our plan is to get an early start, but before we know it we are sitting at Eli’s again having another fabulous breakfast.

 Early this morning, a large trawler left the marina heading downstream.
 By the time we were ready to get underway, she was back at the marina.
 The captain said that there was so much current in the river, 5 knots he figured, that he started flying along and became worried that he would lose control around the locks.
-He looked at us a little skeptically, but the forecast was for another day of rain and at this point we were a go no matter what the conditions.
-Plus we would be going upstream against the current.
+He looked at us a little skeptically, but the forecast was for another day of rain and, at this point, we were a go no matter what the conditions.
+Besides, we would be going upstream against the current.

 When we got into the river, there was a current, not five knots but perhaps three which is still very strong.
-We just pushed the throttle forward and got up to 17 knots, about all we could do under these conditions, and plowed forward.
+We just pushed the throttle forward and reached 17 knots, about all we could do under these conditions, and plowed forward.

 There were seven locks to go to Whitehall Marina, our goal for the day, but we (at least I was) refreshed at this point, and we had our lock system down.
 We started moving through each with ease, beginning with Lock 5 just north of Schuylerville.